Self-Supervised Learning from Structural Invariance: Experiments

 \subsection{World modeling on videos}

 In sections above, we have shown AdaSSL models $p(\rvz^+ \mid \rvz)$ well.
 Since modeling this transition distribution is central to world modeling on videos, we test AdaSSL on it.
-We hypothesize that inability to model uncertainty drives the model to discard variant factors.
+We hypothesize that inability to model uncertainty about the future drives the model to discard variant factors.
 We introduce uncertainty by injecting random changes in velocity between two segments of Moving-MNIST~\citep{srivastava2015unsupervised, drozdov2024video}, which are then used as positive pairs.
 We use BYOL~\citep{grill2020bootstrap} as the SSL method for this experiment, whose predictions can condition on a future segment (BYOL+Future) similar to~\citet{liu2025future} or the ground-truth change in velocity (BYOL+GT).
 Fig.~\ref{fig:pareto} shows that AdaSSL captures both the invariant factor, digit, and the variant factor, velocity, better than baselines.
 Ablation on AdaSSL-V shows its robustness to the dimensionality of $\rvr$ under proper regularization.
-We include full results in Table~\ref{tab:mnist_full} and details in \S\ref{sec:app:implementation}.